dstrus/lesson-transcripts/00-glossary.md

 ### margin

-An element's **margin** is the space around an element, outside the element's border.
+An element's **margin** is the space around the element, outside the element's border.

 ### padding